-A travel agent invoice is issued to clients who received trip advice or booking services, travelers insurance, travel documentation, or other trip planning assistance.
+A travel agent invoice is a form used by travel agents to collect payment for travel-related services that were provided to soon-be vacationers.
 Travel agents can work on their own as consultants or can be employed by a travel agency.
 They can be compensated via commissions from the companies they promote or book through, on a per-service basis, or as a percentage of the entire trip.
-The services that are provided by travel agents can not only save clients money, but they can ensure that travelers are protected in the case of a missed flight, or in the event that a trip or ticket on the itinerary is canceled.
+The services that are provided by travel agents can not only save clients money, but they can ensure that travelers are protected in the case of a missed flight or in the event that a trip or ticket on the itinerary is canceled.

 Table of Contents

 A travel agent, also called a “travel advisor,” “booking agent,” or “travel consultant,” is an advisor that assists solo and group travelers with the oftentimes complex process of booking flights, hotels, cruises, travel packages, and attractions in a manner that makes sense for the traveler(s), while saving them considerable amounts of money in the process.
 Travel agents can either advise their clients on the actions they should take, or they can sell tickets or packages to them directly.
 According to neuvoo, a few of the responsibilities and tasks travel agents can be responsible for include:

 - Informing and advising clients of any necessary information regarding their desired trip

 - Planning and organizing trips for individuals, solo, and business travelers

 - Selling the necessary travel insurance to their clients

 - Conducting research to find new and exciting travel spots

 - Maintaining and forming beneficial relationships with hotels, flight providers, cruise lines and other providers